Klein tunneling in deformed honeycomb-dice lattice: from massless to massive particles: Effect of Deformation on Tunneling Across a Sharp Junction

+\ee where $r$ and $t$ are the reflection and transmission amplitudes, and $A$ and $B$ are the amplitudes of the evanescent modes.

+(iii) \textit{Partially connected Fermi surfaces} ($-1 < \Delta/E < 0$):\\ In this case [Fig. \ref{figtrans} (c)], the behavior depends on the value of $k_y$: for $k_{in}<\left | k_{y} \right |<k_{max}$, there are four transmission channels, with the wave function given by Eq. (\ref{psi4 np}) as in situation (i); for $\left| k_{y} \right| < k_{\mathrm{in}}$, the Fermi surfaces are connected as in case (ii), yielding a single transmission channel, with the wave functions given by Eq. (\ref{psi2 np}).

-Since we have the transmission probability we can deduce the conductance using the Landauer-B\"uttiker formula \cite{Blanter}: \be G_x=2G_o\sum_{k_y}T_x(k_y)=2G_o\frac{L_y}{2\pi} \int _{-k_{max}}^{+k_{max}} T_x(k_y)dk_y \ee where $T_x$ is the total transmission probability given from Eq. (\ref{Txnp}), $k_{max}=\frac{E}{\hbar v_y}$, $L_y$ is the width of the sample in the $y$ direction, $G_o=\frac{e^2}{h}$ and the factor $2$ accounts for the spin degeneracy.
+For electronic systems, a more directly measurable quantity is the ballistic conductance, which is given by using the Landauer-B\"uttiker formula \cite{Blanter} \be G_x=2G_o\sum_{k_{y}}T(k_{y}), \ee where $T$ is the total transmission probability, $G_o=\frac{e^2}{h}$ and the factor $2$ accounts for the spin degeneracy.
+All possible transmission and reflection probabilities, along with the corresponding conductance expressions, are provided in Appendix \ref{A}.